cloudogu/jenkinsfiles/README.md

 triologygmbh/jenkinsfile
 ========================
-Part 11: Deployment (scripted syntax)
+Part 12: Deployment to Kubernetes using Helm (scripted syntax)

 See Readme in Master Branch for more info.